-Up until 2014, California homeowners had no easy way to remove squatters — people occupying a vacant house or apartment with neither permission nor a rental agreement.
-A new law, AB-1513, makes dealing with squatters easier in a few cities.
+Removing squatters, or people occupying a vacant house or apartment with neither permission nor a rental agreement, has historically long been a challenge in California.
+A law called AB-1513 makes dealing with squatters easier in a few cities where it applies.

 Evicting squatters is often difficult because California law lets them transition into renters.
 In a 2014 incident, a woman rented an empty condo to a stranger through the Airbnb service for a month, then found he refused to leave.
 Because he'd paid for a 30-day stay, he qualified under California law as a lodger with a month-to-month tenancy.
 The man stopped paying rent, but the only way for the owner to get rid of him was to file an eviction case in court.

 Other squatters just move into an unoccupied house.
 If a bank forecloses on a residential property, for instance, it may sit empty for months until the bank finds a buyer.
 If a squatter settles in, even though she's not paying rent, she can tell neighbors or cops that she's a tenant.
 Some unscrupulous squatters even draw up fake rental agreements.
 Police don't normally evict tenants without a court order, so they back off.
 At that point going to court to evict the squatter may be the best bet.

 The first step to getting rid of the squatter is to give him a notice to pay rent within three days or get out.
 The notice must meet state requirements, such as stating the amount of rent due and being hand-delivered or posted visibly on the property.

 If the squatter doesn't pay, file an unlawful detainer lawsuit with the local court.
 If you win, you can use the judgment to request the county sheriff evict the squatter.
 You'll have to pay both court fees and a fee to the sheriff for the service.

 Changes in the Law